serhatarslan-hub/HomaL4Protocol-ns-3/README.md

 DOI:https://doi-org.stanford.idm.oclc.org/10.1145/3230543.3230564

-This implementation is created in guidance of the protocol creators and maintained as the official ns-3 implementation of the protocol.
+This implementation is created in guidance of the protocol creators and maintained as the ns-3 implementation of the protocol.
 The IPv6 compatibility of the protocol is left for future work.

 ## Table of Contents: